Duplicate, Google Chose Different Canonical Than User

 <link rel=”canonical” href=” “/>

-Scenario 1: If the web page is original, then the canonical URL should be same as the web page URL.
+Scenario 1: If the web page is original, then the canonical URL should be the same as the web page URL.

 Scenario 2: When the web page is a duplicate version, the canonical URL should be same as original web page URL.